Current Staff

 Research Assistant

-Callen Spencer is a first year Pathologists’ Assistant student at Quinnipiac University, aiming to graduate in 2025.
-As a Research Assistant for the Panel of National Pathology Leaders, she supports PNPL’s Focus Groups and manages their Member’s Reference Library, social media accounts, and website.
-Prior to her role at PNPL, she served as lab manager and senior research technologist for the Neuropathology Core at an Alzheimer’s Disease Research Center in Chicago.
+Callen Spencer is a second year Pathologists’ Assistant student at Quinnipiac University, aiming to graduate in 2025.
+As a Research Assistant for the Panel of National Pathology Leaders, she supports PNPL’s Focus Groups, including the groups pertaining to Corporate Social Responsibility and Digital Pathology and AI, as well as the Compliance Officer and Practice Leadership Council Networking Teams.
+She also manages their Member’s Reference Library, social media accounts, and website.
+Prior to her role at PNPL, she served as lab manager and senior research technologist for the Neuropathology Core at an Alzheimer’s Disease Research Center at Northwestern University in Chicago.

 Ms. Spencer received her bachelor’s degree in Biological Sciences from the University of Illinois at Chicago.